davingong/RepData_PeerAssessment1/PA1_template.md

 ## 1 37.3826      0
 ```

+The mean number of steps is 37.38.
 Unsurprisingly, given the previous data, the median number of steps is 0.

 ## What is the average daily activity pattern?
 ### 1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)